Alfred Wright (missionary)

-Alfred Wright (1788–1853) was born in Connecticut in 1788.
+Alfred Wright (March 1, 1788 – March 31, 1853) was an American Presbyterian missionary who established the Wheelock Mission and Seminary among the Choctaw in Indian Territory (present-day Oklahoma).
+He translated religious texts into the Choctaw language and served as physician, teacher, and minister from 1819 until his death.
+Wright worked with his wife Harriet at Wheelock from 1832 until 1853 despite chronic health problems.

 His parents could not afford to send him to school, so he worked on the family farm until he was 17 years old and could support his own education.
 He studied medicine at Williams College, then studied theology at Andover Seminary.
 After graduating from Andover, he was ordained as a Presbyterian minister.
 Soon, the American Board of Commissioners for Foreign Missions sent him to establish missions for the Choctaw tribe in Mississippi, where he met and married Harriet Bunce.

 In 1831, all mission activity ceased while the Choctaws fulfilled an agreement with the United States government to sell their Mississippi homeland and relocate to Indian Territory (the present state of Oklahoma).
 Late in 1832, the Wrights decided to locate a new mission near present-day Eagletown, Oklahoma.
 From then until 1846, they built and operated a church and a school to minister to Choctaws living in the surrounding area.
 Wright named the mission Wheelock, in honor of Eleazar Wheelock, a friend and first president of Dartmouth College.

 Trained in medicine, Alfred Wright often needed to tend Choctaw patients who lived some distance from the mission.
 Harriet took on both teaching and administrative duties for the school, with only one other teacher to assist her.
 When Alfred was at the mission, he was often busy either preparing sermons or translating religious texts from English to the Choctaw language.
 Moreover, his physical health was compromised by illnesses through much of his life.
 Attacks of illness increased in frequency and intensity as he grew older, but he maintained a hectic pace as much as possible.
 He died on March 31, 1853, and was buried near the mission.
 Harriet tried to keep the mission going throughout the next year, but soon found her own health was failing.
 She returned to the East to live with members of her own family, and died in Florida in 1863.